Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

-- For our test excercise, it is sufficient to set this `IsReserve` to `Everything`.
+- For our test exercise, it is sufficient to set this `IsReserve` to `Everything`.
 - In your production network, you will need to match these values to your reserve/teleporting trust assumptions.

 ---